gaberrini/raspberry-cam/README.md

 ## Python environment

 This server is developed using Python 3.7 that comes with the Raspbian OS.

+The script `./scripts/setup_system_env.sh` located at the [scripts](#running-server) folder will install the system requirements for the web server.

+More about deploying scripts in the following section.

 ### pip package manager